coolwonny/Wallet/README.md

 # Multi-Blockchain Wallet in Python

 In this assignment, we are going to create a code in Python that allows us to transact and manage a blockchain wallet not pertaining to one coin but acrosss 300+ coins.
-For this assignment, we are to make 2 coins working: Ethereum and Bitcoin Testnet.
+For this assignment, we are to make 2 coins working: **Ethereum** and **Bitcoin Testnet**.
 Ethereum keys are the same format on any network, so the Ethereum keys should work with your custom networks or testnets.

 The process can be divided into three parts:
 - Writing a function that derives the wallet keys